-Research is beginning to dispel some of the mysteries surrounding the human body, particularly how the body regenerates tissue.
+Research studies are beginning to dispel some of the mysteries surrounding the human body, particularly how the body regenerates tissue.
 In the early 1990s, scientists discovered small sections of RNA called microRNA or miRNA.
 This discovery allowed them to see more precisely how DNA functions in our bodies and the role these tiny molecules play in the process of regeneration of tissue.
 Particularly, scientists were able to breakdown the process of how regulation of stem cell self-renewal occurs and the process differentiation, or the development of unspecialized cell into a particular type of cell.

 Stem cells have a unique ability to self-renew and develop into other types of cells.
 Pluripotent stem cells found in umbilical tissue can transform into all types of cells in the body and are the source of all tissue development.
 Multipotent stem cells are able to develop into types of cells within a given lineage.
 In 1998, two types of multipotent stem cells were discovered in bone marrow: hematopoietic stem cells that form all the kinds of bloods cells and mesenchymal stem cells.
 Mesenchymal stem cells have the ability to develop into: